-The sixth and eighth \ac{POD} modes represent a flapping motion in the wake, similar to that of the first and second \ac{POD} modes but with a shorter wavelengths.
-Thus, the phase-averaged velocity, shown in figure~\ref{fig:POD6,8}a, and phase-averaged vorticity, shown in figure~\ref{fig:POD6,8}b, are similar to those of the first and second \ac{POD} modes.
+The sixth and eighth \ac{POD} modes correspond to a flapping motion in the wake, similar to that of the first and second \ac{POD} modes, but with a shorter wavelength.
+Consequently, the phase-averaged velocity, shown in figure~\ref{fig:POD6,8}a, and phase-averaged vorticity, shown in figure~\ref{fig:POD6,8}b, closely resemble those of the first and second \ac{POD} modes.
 The smaller structures are evident in the phase-averaged planar Reynolds stress, shown in figure~\ref{fig:POD6,8}c, particularly near the sphere.
-Further downstream of the sphere, the structures increase in streamwise extent, most notable in figure~\ref{fig:POD6,8}c(iv).
-The smaller structures in the phase-averaged \ac{TKE}, shown in figure~\ref{fig:POD6,8}d, are more definitively separated across the centreline of the sphere than in the case of the first and second \ac{POD} modes, where the larger structures extended to the centreline.
-The structures in the phase-averaged planar Reynolds stresses of the third \ac{HPOD} mode, shown in figure~\ref{fig:HPOD3}c, are more consistent in size, shape and arrangement than those of the \ac{POD} modes.
-There is also a region with low planar Reynolds stress around $x/D = 2$ for all phase angles shown in figure~\ref{fig:HPOD3}, which reflects the smaller structures in the streamwise turbulent fluctuations in this regions, shown in figure~\ref{fig:HPOD3_POD6,8}c.
-The structures in the phase-averaged \ac{TKE} are also more clearly defined for the \ac{HPOD} modes, as shown in figure~\ref{fig:HPOD3}d.
+Further downstream of the sphere, the structures increase in streamwise extent, as illustrated in figure~\ref{fig:POD6,8}c(iv).
+The smaller structures in the phase-averaged \ac{TKE}, shown in figure~\ref{fig:POD6,8}d, are more distinctly separated across the sphere's centreline than in the first and second \ac{POD} modes, where larger structures extend to the centreline.
+The structures in the phase-averaged planar Reynolds stresses of the third \ac{HPOD} mode, shown in figure~\ref{fig:HPOD3}c, exhibit more uniformity in size, shape and arrangement compared to those of the \ac{POD} modes.
+Additionally, a region with low planar Reynolds stress occurs around $x/D = 2$ for all phase angles shown in figure~\ref{fig:HPOD3}b, corresponding to smaller structures in the streamwise turbulent fluctuations in this region, shown in figure~\ref{fig:HPOD3_POD6,8}b.
+The structures in the phase-averaged \ac{TKE} are more distinctly defined for the \ac{HPOD} modes, as shown in figure~\ref{fig:HPOD3}d.